Click Here for Our Recommended Antivirus for Your Device

 They were evolved for self-defense against an attacker.
 They are known as soft martial arts since they do not give too much importance to training and strength.

-Going by philosophy, it can be said that both aim at living a peaceful life, treating everybody equally, and having respect for each one.
-The best part about both these martial arts is that they teach a person self-defense, which is the most important and required skill in today’s cruel world.
+Going by philosophy, it can be said that both aim to live a peaceful life, treat everybody equally, and respect each one.
+The best part about these martial arts is that they teach a person self-defense, which is the most important and required skill in today’s cruel world.

 Parameter of ComparisonJiu-jitsuAikido